Should I apply now?

 Read our guide to writing your personal statement and find out what to include, how to start and what makes a good one:

-Your interviews will be online
+Your interviews may be online

 Interview can be a big part of your application on certain courses.
 If a course does require an interview or test, it should say so on the course web page and the UCAS course search.